How to Start a Hardware Store in 5 Steps

 But if you’ve got the expertise and passion for opening a hardware store, don’t get discouraged.
 You can actually control a number of factors to maximize your potential for success.
-Review the economics of starting a hardware store before you get started to see if you and your future business have a good shot at staying afloat.
+Review these five steps in how to start a hardware store before you get started to see if you and your future business have a good shot at staying afloat.

 According to IBISWorld, there are nearly 20,000 hardware stores in the United States today, producing about $24 billion in revenue and employing just over 148,000 people.